Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Method

 where the bit-rate term $\mathcal{L}_{R}^n$ is defined as in Eq.~(\ref{eq:rate_loss}) for level $n$.
 The distortion loss $\mathcal{L}_{D}^n$ includes the weighted L1 distance, the SSIM loss, and the LPIPS loss~\cite{zhang2018unreasonable}, calculated between the rendered images $\hat{x}^n$ at level $n$ and the ground truth views $x$ obtained by rasterizing the mesh provided in the training dataset, defined as

-During training, we calculate the loss function using 4 random views rendered from a scene.
+During training, we calculate the rendering distortion averaged from 4 random view points for each point cloud in the training set.
 We set $\alpha = 3$, $\beta = 0.2$, and $\gamma = 1$ in our experiments.
 Note that to achieve more fine-grained rate control, besides the level scalability, we also train different models with different $\lambda$.
-We set $\lambda \in \{5, 10, 20\}$ in our experiments.
-It thus produces 3 sets of scalable bit-streams.
-As described earlier, for $N=10$, we choose $M_{\min}=8$ and $M_{\max}=9$, because they lead to better rate-quality trade-offs and adequate rendering quality.
-Thus each scalable bit stream obtained by a model trained with a given $\lambda$ has 2 rate-quality points, realizing a total of 6 Rate-Quality points.
-We use the Adam optimizer with a learning rate of $10^{-4}$ and a batch size of 4.
-We train the model for 60,000 iterations on a single NVIDIA A100 GPU.
+We set $\lambda \in \{5, 10\}$ in our experiments.
+It thus produces 2 sets of scalable bit-streams.